-Safety check every gun immediately after you pick up, even if you just put it down moments before.
-Safety check every gun immediately before you put it down or hand it to someone else, even if you “know” it’s unloaded.
+Safety check every gun immediately when you pick up…even if you had just put it down moments before.
+Safety check every gun before you put it down or hand it to someone else, even if you “know” it’s unloaded.

 Remember: you can remove a magazine from a firearm and still have a round in the chamber.
 You must check the chamber.

 If someone hands you a gun, make sure it’s clear.
 If someone says “it’s unloaded” treat the statement as utterly meaningless.
 It’s not unloaded until you’ve checked it yourself.

 The only unloaded gun is one you’ve personally checked and it’s been secured or hasn’t left your sight since you checked it.
 Until and unless you’ve safety checked a firearm — and in most cases (save cleaning) even then — treat the firearm as if it’s loaded.

 2. Never point a gun at anything you aren’t willing to destroy.